Storage: local drives

 A general use pattern:

-In the beginning of the job, copy needed input from WRKDIR to
+In the beginning of the job, copy needed input from Scratch to

-.In the end copy relevant output to WRKDIR for analysis and further usage.
+/tmp.In the end copy relevant output to Scratch for analysis and further usage.

 You get better and steadier IO performance.
-WRKDIR is shared over all users making per-user performance actually rather poor.
+Scratch is shared over all users making per-user performance can be poor at times, especially for many small files.

-You save performance for WRKDIR to those who cannot use local disks.
+You save performance for Scratch to those who cannot use local disks.

 You get much better performance when using many small files (Lustre works poorly here) or random access.

-Saves your quota if your code generate lots of data but finally you need only part of it
+Saves your quota if your code generate lots of data but you only need to save part of it.

 In general, it is an excellent choice for single-node runs (that is all job’s task run on the same node).